-Conduct an inventory of all of the personal health information that you collect in the course of providing health care.
-You may use the lists below as a guide to the types of information that you collect.
+Dietitians should conduct an inventory of all the personal health information that they collect in the course of providing dietetic services.
+Dietitians may use the lists below as a guide to the types of information that may be collected and determine what is relevant to their specific area of dietetic practice.